UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

 If any of the checks fail (give you a red x), then you probably want to click on "Details" by that check to learn more about what might have failed.

-- If the tests failed, it's likely that you either didn't structure your greeting correctly, or you didn't put it in the correct place so that all greetings are in alphabetical order.
+- If the Java `build` fails, it's likely because a test has failed, either because you didn't structure your greeting correctly, or you didn't put it in the correct place so that all greetings are in alphabetical order.
 You should probably run the tests again on your computer, where you'll get more information on which test failed and why.
 If you're unsure how to proceed _definitely ask for some help!_
+- The other way the Java `build` could fail is if your formatting doesn't meet the Checkstyle criteria.
+Run `./gradlew check` locally and see if the output there helps you understand why things are failing.
 - If either LGTM or Better Code Hub is grumpy, definitely click the "Details" link, and you'll see more information about what they're not happy about.
   If you understand the problem and how to possibly fix it, that's great.